Fraud Blocker

 Idea

-Needs Analysis Is Needed But It Can’t (And Shouldn’t) Tell You Everything
+Needs Analysis Is Needed, but It Can’t (And Shouldn’t) Tell You Everything

 I mean, who wants to know everything anyway, right?

-What Needs Analysis Can’t (And Shouldn’t Tell You
+What Needs Analysis Can’t (And Shouldn’t) Tell You

 While needs analysis is essential, there are some things it isn’t meant to uncover or tell you.
 And, just because you shouldn’t pursue some information through the needs analysis doesn’t mean you’re not doing a needs analysis or not doing it right.